Stop Scrolling. Start Doing

 You’re "planning" a road trip.
-You’ve spent three weeks pinned to a map, bookmarking "must-see" lookouts, reading 500 reviews for a roadside diner, and cross-referencing gas prices across three state lines.
+You’ve spent three weeks pinned to a map, bookmarking "must-see" lookouts and reading 500 reviews for a roadside diner.
 You’ve got a color-coded PDF and a timeline that accounts for bathroom breaks.
+Congratulations—you’ve successfully turned the "Open Road" into a corporate retreat.

+We’ve been brainwashed to believe that more data equals a better trip.
+In reality, more data just creates a narrower target for "success."
 When you over-plan, you create a Fragile Itinerary.
-If there’s construction on the highway or the "must-see" museum is closed, your whole weekend feels like a failure.
+If there’s construction on the highway or the "must-see" museum in London is closed, your whole weekend feels like a failure.
 You aren't reacting to the world; you’re grieving a spreadsheet.
 You’ve traded the freedom of the road for the anxiety of a deadline.

 If you want to actually experience a Getaway, you have to stop being a travel agent.
+Use these rules to protect your spontaneity:

 The 50% Rule: Plan your bed and the general direction.
 Leave the other 50% of your time completely blank.
 No "suggested stops," no pre-booked lunches.